phungph-uc/waph/labs/lab2/README.md

   **i.** When the corresponding button is clicked, send an Ajax GET request to the `echo.php` web application and display the response content

-  **ii.** Similarly, when the corresponding button is clicked, send an Ajax GET request to the `echo.php` web application and display the response content
+  **ii.** Similarly, when the corresponding button is clicked, send an Ajax POST request to the `echo.php` web application and display the response content

 #### d.
 Web API integration (10 pts)